 Once your child turns 18, your child has the right to see, get a copy of, and amend her own medical record.
 This includes getting access to records that were created when she was still a minor.
 After your child turns 18, you usually no longer have the right to get and amend your child's medical record just because you are her parent.

-I am an unmarried minor but I can legally consent to certain kinds of medical treatment without my parents' permission.
-Who has the right to get and amend my records that are related to this treatment?
+I am a minor, but I can legally consent to medical treatment.
+Who can access my medical records?